All Procedures

 Additional Information

-The outcome varies from patient to patient, but results are essentially permanent.
-The overall effect is an enhancement of the deficient contours of the face with an improved appearance.
+Results vary from patient to patient, but outcomes are generally permanent.
+The overall effect is usually an enhancement of facial contours with a more harmonious appearance.